Quite frankly, I think you don’t need to splash out on a superior level gi if you are just starting out in BJJ.

 Small embroidery patterns are found on the arms and behind the neck of the jacket.
 If you’d want to remove the patches you should be able to with a sharp knife or a stick pick.

 The gi is compatible with international competition standards, provided you buy an acceptable color.

 Sleeves have large openings.
 This can pose a problem as they are pretty easy to grab a hold of.

 The pants have a good fit, and the skirt is just perfect for most sized athletes.
 The trousers are made from 10oz cotton.
 They are very durable and have a rope waist tie.
 The area from the knee to the shin is reinforced and so are all of the major stress points.

 However, this gi’s pants have one main negative.
 Because it was created in a classic style, has no ripcord technology, but I can live with this, although the cord can fray very easily and becomes difficult to knot.

 The trousers are made from an average weight cotton and use a rope drawstring to keep them up, reinforcing at the shins and knees is also found.

 The Gi is of the highest quality, extremely durable and very comfortable.
-While this go is more expensive than many other Gis, it is competitively priced and will not hurt your wallet too much.
+While this gi is more expensive than many other Best BJJ Gis, it is competitively priced and will not hurt your wallet too much.